Your cart is currently empty!

-Music therapy sessions in pregnancy are usually proposed from the fifth month of pregnancy onwards as starting from the 27th week of pregnancy, the fetus is able to distinctly hear the sound of the mother’s voice and other family members, sounds with frequencies low and high, as well as perceiving the rhythm.
+Do you know what is the first sense that develops in the fetus? hearing.
+This is why Music therapy and pregnancy have a very close bond.
+The music therapy sessions during pregnancy are usually offered from the fifth month of pregnancy onwards as starting from the 27th week of pregnancy the fetus is able to hear the sound of the strong> the voice of the mother and other family members, sounds with low and high frequencies, as well as perceive the rhythm.

-The best way to enjoy music therapy during pregnancy is to dedicate two distinct moments during the day, preferably in the late morning before lunch and in the late afternoon.
+The best way to enjoy music therapy during pregnancy is to dedicate it to two distinct moments of the day, preferably the late morning before lunch and the late afternoon.

-The first moment, in a reclining and / or sitting position lasting about 20/30 minutes, can be devoted to listening to classical music that emits light, joy, cheerfulness, safety and energy.
+The first moment, in a lying down and/or sitting position lasting about 20/30 minutes, can be dedicated to listening to classical music which releases light, joy, happiness, self-confidence and energy.

-As a first approach to classical music I recommend listening to pieces by composers such as Mozart, Debussy, Vivaldi and Brahms, so that you can create that beautiful relationship between music and the fetus.
+As a first approach to classical music, I recommend listening to pieces by composers such as Mozart, Debussy, Vivaldi and Brahms, as recommended below, so you can create that beautiful relationship between music and fetus.

-It should be borne in mind that listening to music favors the dialogue between the expectant mother and the fetus and, if continued even after birth, constitutes a bridge between before and after of great importance for promoting a harmonious development of the baby.
+It should be kept in mind that listening to music promotes dialogue between the pregnant woman and the fetus and, if continued even after the birth, constitutes a bridge between the before and after of great importance for the harmonious development of the child.

-Here are some classical music pieces suitable for listening during pregnancy:
+Here are some classical music pieces suitable to be listened to during pregnancy:

 Mozart – Sonata for Two Pianos in D, K. 448